csware/si/README.md

     - Adjust `verify` to `de.tuclausthal.submissioninterface.authfilter.authentication.verify.impl.FakeVerify` to disable any authentication
   - For production use:
     - Check the other configuration options, especially the mail related ones
-    - For LDAP authentication set `login` to `de.tuclausthal.submissioninterface.authfilter.authentication.login.impl.Form` and `verify` to `de.tuclausthal.submissioninterface.authfilter.authentication.verify.impl.LDAPVerify`, configure LDAP related settings for the `AuthenticationFilter` (e.g. `PROVIDER_URL`, `SECURITY_AUTHENTICATION`, `SECURITY_PRINCIPAL`, and `userAttribute`), please also look at `src/main/java/de/tuclausthal/submissioninterface/authfilter/authentication/verify/impl/LDAPVerify.java` whether special adjustmens are needed (e.g. first and last name generation)
+    - For LDAP authentication set `login` to `de.tuclausthal.submissioninterface.authfilter.authentication.login.impl.Form` and `verify` to `de.tuclausthal.submissioninterface.authfilter.authentication.verify.impl.LDAPVerify`, configure LDAP related settings for the `AuthenticationFilter` (`PROVIDER_URL`, `SECURITY_AUTHENTICATION`, `SECURITY_PRINCIPAL`, `matrikelNumberAttribute` (optional), and `userAttribute`), please also look at `src/main/java/de/tuclausthal/submissioninterface/authfilter/authentication/verify/impl/LDAPVerify.java` whether special adjustmens are needed (e.g. first and last name generation)
     - For Shibboleth set `login` to `de.tuclausthal.submissioninterface.authfilter.authentication.login.impl.Shibboleth` and `verify` to `de.tuclausthal.submissioninterface.authfilter.authentication.verify.impl.ShibbolethVerify`, configure Shibboleth related settings for the `AuthenticationFilter` (`userAttribute` and (optional) `matrikelNumberAttribute`); required fields from the Identity-Provider are `sn`, `givenName`, `mail`, and the configured `userAttribute` (usually `uid`).
  - `submissiondir/runtests.sh` for adjusting the paths
- - `src/main/webapp/studiengaenge.js`
+ - `src/main/webapp/studiengaenge.js` for updating the list of study programs that are used for auto completion for the users of GATE

 ### Building GATE for deploying to Tomcat